Azure/blackbelt-aks-hackfest/labs/helper-files/jumpbox-setup.md

 * Run `sudo systemctl start mongod`

-* Test connection `mongo localhost:27019` You should see a Welcome to MongoDB shell message
+* Test connection `mongo localhost:27019` You should see a Welcome to MongoDB shell message (and perhaps some WARNING messages - in most cases you can ignore these).

 * Exit out of the MongoDB shell `> exit`